Xeygy/xOS/README.md

 # xOS
 an OS built from scratch for CPE454:
-*Implementation of Operating Systems*, built for a single core x86 computer.
+*Implementation of Operating Systems*, for a single core x86 computer.

 - VGA and Serial text output
 - Keyboard input through PS/2 port